 Crisis assistance is available to eligible households that were subject to disconnection of their utility service, or a fuel emergency.
 Crisis assistance is provided through both emergency services and prevention services.
-During the heating season (October 1 through May 15), emergency services helps customers by purchasing heating fuel (LIHEAP), supplying a warm place to stay, and/or providing for emergency heating system repair or replacement.
+During the heating season (October 1 through May 15), emergency services helps customers by purchasing heating fuel (LIHEAP), and/or providing HVAC Program Services assistance when their primary heating system no longer provides heat, is inoperable, or becomes unsafe.
 Preventive services help residents avoid future emergencies.
 Training and information on how to reduce energy costs, budget counseling and money management, or taking other needs-based actions helped residents more effectively manage their energy bills.